FIDJ: Florida Adult Day Care Center Abuse, Neglect, and Wrongful Death Lawyers

 Yes.
 It’s common for care providers to include arbitration clauses in their agreements as a way to keep cases out of the public eye and limit potential damages.
 However, the experienced attorneys at FIDJ can carefully assess the validity and enforceability of your arbitration clause.
 Depending on the circumstances, we may be able to challenge and potentially invalidate the arbitration agreement, allowing your case to proceed to civil court where it can be heard before a jury.
 In the event an arbitration clause is enforceable, our attorneys can still represent you in the arbitration process.

-How long do I have to file an adult day care center abuse or neglect lawsuit?
+How long do I have to file a Florida adult day care center abuse or neglect lawsuit?

 The Florida legislature recently changed the deadline to file negligence claims.
 If the act(s) giving rise to your negligence action occurred on or before March 24, 2023, then you have four (4) years to file your case.
 For everyone else, the deadline to file a negligence action is two (2) years.
 If the negligent act and/or omission caused a loved one's death, then you have two (2) years from the date of death to file a lawsuit.
 That said, do not delay as there may be prior injuries that you do not know about.
 In addition, many care providers have notoriously high staff turnover rates.
 Therefore, unnecessary delay can make it more difficult to locate potential witnesses.

-How long do adult day care center case's last?
+How long do Florida adult day care center cases last?

 Each case is unique.
 While some cases settle before a lawsuit is filed, other cases require a trial.
 As a rule of thumb, however, you can expect a jury trial within two (2) years of filing your lawsuit.
 The finality of cases can be extended by the appellate process.
 If your case is subject to a valid arbitration clause, you can generally expect a quicker resolution.